vinceskahan/weewx/weewx-rtldavis/README.md

 - each set of steps has its individual INSTALL_XYZ variable at the top of the script so you can run them step-by-step, running the script multiple times and turning only the next step on ste-p-by-step.
 I would highly recommend doing this rather than setting them all to '1' and running them all in one blast (and hoping).

   If you set everything = 1 and something in the middle blows up, it is entirely probable that following steps will fail too.
-Simplest thing to do is to 'tee' your runs ala 'bash install-weewx-rtldavis.sh | tee /tmp/debug.txt 2>&1'
+Simplest thing to do is to 'tee' your runs ala 'bash install-weewx-rtldavis.sh | tee /tmp/debug.txt 2>&1'.
+As mentioned above, it is recommended to do it step-by-step.

 - the default weewx.conf that this installs has 'very' (like 'VERY') verbose logging enabled for rtldavis.
 You'll almost certainly want to dial that back after you get things working.
 See the driver section in weewx.conf for details.